Need some help? Listed below are the answers to the frequently asked questions and concerns.

 Once you've finalized your resume you can upload it into your JobCat (online job board) 'Documents' and apply for jobs and internships online!

 5. I'm still looking for a job!
-How can I get the 411 on current jobs posted by the Career Center?
+How can I get information on current jobs posted by the Career Center?

 To keep up to date with the latest job postings, you can check out our weekly CareerTalk, listing the weeks most recent job postings.
 If you are an avid Facebook fan, then consider 'Liking' the Career Center facebook, to receive Facebook updates about the newest jobs.
 Don't forget to register for and check JobCat our online job board.